manu-mannattil/nolitsa/examples/README.md

    cases where it is known to result in spurious estimates of dimension and/or determinism.

-1. Avoid the skew-statistic which attempts to measures asymmetry w.r.t. time reversal for detecting nonlinearity.
+1. Avoid the skew statistic which attempts to measures asymmetry w.r.t. time reversal for detecting nonlinearity.
 It tells very little about the origin of nonlinearity and fails miserably in many cases.